jayprophit/cs50-Python/Python Documentation.md

 # :=
 also known as the walrus operator, it allows you to sign assign a value from right to left and ask a boolean question about it.

+you can ignore some statements if they meet the conditions.  by using these methods:-

+.replace() - replaces the statement with the the defined condition .removeprefix() - removes the part that is defined by the statement

+re.sub(pattern, repl, string, count=0, flags=0)